SCR-NETWORK/SCR-dnsseeder/README.md

 - Ensure Go was installed properly and is a supported version:

-- Launch a pyrind node for the DNSSeeder to connect to
+- Launch a SCRd node for the DNSSeeder to connect to

 ```bash
 $ go version